 What to Do

 While Ibiza is no stranger to partying with venues such as Ushuaia Tower and Nikki Beach drawing ultra-glamorous clientele in droves, this magical island offers so much more.
 If you’re looking to immerse yourself in the rich history and heritage of the island, head into Ibiza Town’s UNESCO World Heritage-listed Dalt Vila, the fortified Old Town on top of a hill.
-Featuring wonderful panoramic views, the city walls, squares and narrow lanes is a treasure trove of discovery and old-world charm.
+Featuring wonderful panoramic views, the city walls, squares and narrow lanes are a treasure trove of discovery and old-world charm.

 Whether you’re looking for cliff jumping or snorkeling, Ibiza caters well to adventure seekers at beaches such as Cala Llenya or Punta Galera, which both offer visitors tons of water sports.
 Cala Bassa is closer to the resort towns and provides all the amenities you could ever need to stay entertained for the entire day, including sunbeds, restrooms, shops and restaurants.